Wednesday

 Brief Description

-This is the second term of the course; the first term introduced learners to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
+This course will introduce you to beginners pattern cutting in women’s wear, using block pattern manipulation techniques.
 After learning initial techniques and skills you will produce a set of basic blocks, using your own measurements.

 Previous Experience and Knowledge Needed?